greydnls/gitodo/README.md

 `gitodo move OldFileName --file NewFileName --list "list Name" `
 - [ ] remove sublist
 - [ ] complete sublist
-- [ ] add ability to have same todo on multiple sublists
+- [ ] Ability to have same todo on multiple sublists
-- [ ] Add ability to publish a single file
+- [ ] Ability to publish a single file
+- [ ] Allow access to lists inside subfolders
+- [ ] Annotations on files to designate todo lists and differentiate them from other files
+- [ ] specify a list with differrent name than file